How Lease Alerts Work

 Safeguards

-When a new lease is created, STRATAFOLIO defaults the properties Enable Lease Expiration Alert to Yes, and the Lease Expiration Alert (Days Prior) will be left blank.
-This will allow you to enter the adequate number of days that you require us to send you the alert for that particular lease.
+When you create a new lease, STRATAFOLIO automatically sets Enable Lease Expiration Alert to Yes and leaves Lease Expiration Alert (Days Prior) blank, allowing you to enter the number of days in advance you want STRATAFOLIO to send the alert for that lease.

 If you forget to enter a value in the Lease Expiration Alert (Days Prior) when you try to add or update your lease, we will remind you to enter a value in that property.